K-stability of special Gushel-Mukai manifolds: Introduction

 \section{Introduction}

 The theory of K-stability, first introduced by Tian \cite{Tia97} and later reformulated algebraically by Donaldson \cite{Don02}, is an algebraic stability theory that characterizes the existence of canonical metrics on Fano varieties.
-According to the Yau-Tian-Donaldson correspondence \cite{CDS15, Tia15, Ber16, BBJ18, LTW19, Li19, LXZ21}, a Fano variety is K-polystable if and only if it admits a K\"ahler-Einstein metric.
+According to the Yau--Tian--Donaldson correspondence, see \cite{CDS15, Tia15, Ber16, BBJ18, LTW19, Li19, LXZ21}, a Fano variety is K-polystable if and only if it admits a K\"ahler--Einstein metric.
 Thus it is an important problem to check K-stability for explicit Fano manifolds.
 In dimension $2$, K-stability of Del Pezzo surfaces was completely determined in \cite{Tia90}.
-For Fano threefolds, this problem was largely solved, see e.g. \cite{LX19, AZ21, ACC+}.
-In higher dimensions, much progress has been made for Fano hypersurfaces, see e.g. \cite{Che01, Fuj19, AZ22, AZ21, Liu22}.
+For Fano threefolds, this problem was largely solved; see \textit{e.g.} \cite{LX19, AZ21, ACC+}.
+In higher dimensions, much progress has been made for Fano hypersurfaces; see \textit{e.g.} \cite{Che01, Fuj19, AZ22, AZ21, Liu22}.
 Despite these developments, it remains a challenge to determine K-stability for most Fano manifolds in higher dimensions.

-In this paper, we study the K-stability of Gushel-Mukai manifolds which are specific families of $n$-dimensional Fano manifolds of Picard rank $1$ and index $n-2$ where $3\leq n \leq 6$.
+In this paper, we study the K-stability of Gushel--Mukai manifolds which are specific families of $n$\nobreakdash-dimensional Fano manifolds of Picard rank $1$ and index $n-2$, where $3\leq n \leq 6$.
 Let us recall relevant notions.
 Let $X$ be an $n$-dimensional Fano manifold with Picard group generated by an ample divisor $H$.
-The {\it index} of $X$ is the positive integer $r$ such that $-K_X\sim rH$.
+The {\it index} of~$X$ is the positive integer $r$ such that $-K_X\sim rH$.
 The self-intersection number $d:=(H^n)$ is called the {\it degree} of $X$.
 For $r\ge n$, Kobayashi and Ochiai proved in \cite{KO73} that $X$ is isomorphic to either $\IP^n$ (where $r = n+1$) or a smooth quadric hypersurface in $\IP^{n+1}$ (where $r=n$).
-Fano manifolds with index $r=n-1$, known as {\it Del Pezzo manifolds}, were classified by T. Fujita and Iskovskikh from 1977 to 1988; see for example \cite{Fuj90}.
+Fano manifolds with index $r=n-1$, known as {\it Del Pezzo manifolds}, were classified by T.~Fujita and Iskovskikh from 1977 to 1988; see for example \cite{Fuj90}.
 Fano manifolds with index $r=n-2$ were studied by Gushel \cite{Gus83} and Mukai \cite{Muk89}.
 It was proved by Mukai that there are only $10$ possibilities for the degree $d$.
-For the case $d=10$, the corresponding Fano manifolds are called {\it Gushel-Mukai (GM) manifolds}.
-See \cite{Deb20} for a comprehensive survey on Gushel-Mukai manifolds.
+For the case $d=10$, the corresponding Fano manifolds are called {\it Gushel--Mukai} ({\it GM\,}) {\it manifolds}.
+See \cite{Deb20} for a comprehensive survey on Gushel--Mukai manifolds.